 06. Consider the length of your Instagram Stories

-To find out how your followers are engaging with your Stories, switch to a business account, where you can see your posts' reach, number of views, taps and crucially, swipes away.
+To find out how your followers are engaging with your Stories, switch to a business account (we outline how to do this in our how to make money on Instagram post), where you can see your posts' reach, number of views, taps and crucially, swipes away.
 Many find that the length of their posts has an impact on these figures.

 "I'm really happy with 15 seconds," says Kunz.
 "I feel people should learn to be more concise and say more with less."
 He also admits that he tends to swipe away from long Stories, or those he feels don't bring him any value.
 "It's important to respect people's time," he insists.